Consolidated Edison (NYSE:ED) Releases FY 2021 Earnings Guidance

 Consolidated Edison (NYSE:ED) updated its FY 2021 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of 4.150-4.350 for the period, compared to the Thomson Reuters consensus estimate of $4.250.
 The company issued revenue guidance of -.

 A number of equities research analysts have issued reports on ED shares.
 TheStreet raised Consolidated Edison from a c rating to a b- rating in a research report on Thursday, April 22nd.
 Credit Suisse Group boosted their price target on Consolidated Edison from $65.00 to $74.00 and gave the company an underperform rating in a research report on Wednesday, May 5th.
-Morgan Stanley lowered their price target on Consolidated Edison from $73.00 to $72.00 and set an underweight rating for the company in a research report on Monday.
-Finally, Barclays boosted their price target on Consolidated Edison from $69.00 to $75.00 and gave the company an underweight rating in a research report on Tuesday.
+Barclays boosted their price target on Consolidated Edison from $69.00 to $75.00 and gave the company an underweight rating in a research report on Tuesday.
+Finally, Morgan Stanley lowered their price target on Consolidated Edison from $73.00 to $72.00 and set an underweight rating for the company in a research report on Monday.
 Six investment analysts have rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the company.
 The company currently has a consensus rating of Hold and an average target price of $75.50.

 Shares of NYSE ED opened at $76.87 on Friday.
 Consolidated Edison has a 1-year low of $65.56 and a 1-year high of $83.92.
 The business has a 50-day moving average of $77.64 and a 200-day moving average of $73.61.
 The company has a debt-to-equity ratio of 1.07, a current ratio of 0.70 and a quick ratio of 0.65.
 The company has a market capitalization of $26.35 billion, a price-to-earnings ratio of 18.31, a PEG ratio of 9.25 and a beta of 0.16.